vega/vega-lite/CONTRIBUTING.md

 ## Pull Requests and Travis

 All pull requests will be tested on [Travis](https://travis-ci.org/).
 If your PR does not pass the checks, your PR will not be approved.
 Travis' environments will run `yarn test`, generate vega specs and SVG files from your updated code, compare them with the existing compiled outputs in `examples/compiled/`, and check code coverage of your code.
 (See `.travis.yml` for the commands it executes.)
-If you don't want your PR reviewed until Travis checks pass, just add the `WIP` label.
+If you don't want your PR reviewed until Travis checks pass, just add the ":construction: WIP" label.
 Once you're ready for review, remove the label and comment that the PR is ready for review.

 ### Code Coverage